-Foreign Tax Credit Form - Review and common questions
+Foreign Tax Credit Form in ProFile: Review and frequently asked questions.

-Right-click on the form to see which slips the amounts are originating from:
+Right-click on the form to see where these amounts come from.

 Frequently asked questions